axiomiety/crashburn/pixelheist/README.md

  * RGB is composed of 3 channels, each having a value up to 255
  * To map a hexadecimal digiti to a colour, the 'unit' is of value 51 (255*3/15 = 51 - 0 being our 16th)
  * decimal(hexvalue) *  51
+ * I wonder if it'd make more sense for the palette to increae the R component by 51 first, followed by G, followed by B etc... so e.g. 3 would be (51,51,51) vs (153,0,0) as it is now - if anything there'd be more differentiation between each byte

 ## Parsing the image!